 Cancer screening tests are designed to find cancer or pre-cancerous areas before there are any symptoms and, generally, when treatments are most successful.
 (Learn more about screening tests) Various organizations have developed guidelines for cancer screening for women.
 While these guidelines vary slightly between different organizations, they cover the same basic screening tests for breast, cervical and colorectal cancers, and are recommended to begin as early as the late teens.

-In addition, during routine health exams (at any age) your healthcare provider may also evaluate for cancers of the skin, mouth and thyroid.
+In addition, during routine health exams (at any age) your healthcare provider may also evaluate for cancers of the skin, mouth, and thyroid.
 Not all screening tests are right for everyone.
 Your personal and family cancer history, and/or the presence of a known genetic predisposition, can affect which tests are right for you, and at what age you begin them.
 Therefore, you should discuss these with your healthcare provider.
-Your care plan will also include a section on follow up care for your type of cancer, and these recommendations override the general screening recommendations for that particular type of cancer in the general population.

 Breast Cancer Screening

 - Women ages 40-44 should have the choice to start screening mammograms after discussing the risks and benefits with their provider.